 - Infrastructure savings RDM automation can help reduce the number of people required for server deployment. - Travel and time savings RDM reduces the time required to provision servers by deploying all10 server images all at once.
-Your IT staff doesn't need to visit each server individually. - Single enterprise solution RDM can deploy any IBM or non-IBM Intel® processor-based PC or server that supports Preboot Execution Environment (PXE) and Wake on LAN (WOL) technology to support your entire heterogeneous environment. - Built-in system restoration support with PowerRestore technology Partnership with PowerQuest gives RDM local disk restore via a power-on keyboard sequence.
+Your IT staff doesn't need to visit each server individually. - Single enterprise solution RDM can deploy any IBM or non-IBM Intel[®] processor-based PC or server that supports Preboot Execution Environment (PXE) and Wake on LAN (WOL) technology to support your entire heterogeneous environment. - Built-in system restoration support with PowerRestore technology Partnership with PowerQuest gives RDM local disk restore.
+System backup and restore tasks can be initiated from the RDM console, from a bootable diskette or CD-ROM or, optionally, from a power-on keyboard sequence.
 PowerRestore allows the administrator to partition a hard drive and install applications and an extra copy of the operating system during the initial software load.
 If the OS should fail, PowerRestore allows the user to restart the PC using the extra copy of the operating system.
-The user can be up and running again quickly, without waiting for problem diagnosis or for a technical support person to be dispatched. - All-in-one update process RDM offers scripting for all types of updates, including firmware updates.
-This provides the administrator with the ability to use a single tool to update an entire system at once-including BIOS, the systems management processor or a total system image. - Data protection and reduced downtime costs RDM provides rapid software image restoration.
+The user can be up and running again quickly, without waiting for problem diagnosis or for a technical support person to be dispatched. - All-in-one update process RDM offers scripting for a variety of updates, including firmware updates.
+This provides the administrator with the ability to use a single tool to update an entire system at once-including BIOS, the systems management processor or a total system image. - Data protection and reduced downtime costs RDM provides rapid software image restoration. - Increased business security RDM offers clean wiping of confidential data from retired machines, allowing you to choose how many times the drives are overwritten. - Security RDM stores system images, which are then available for backup and offsite storage.